-These bars keep really well stored in an airtight container both in the fridge and freezer, but no word of a lie, I doubt that they will last a couple of days (they definitely don’t in my house anyway!).
+These bars keep really well stored in an airtight container both in the fridge and freezer, but no kidding, I doubt that they will last a couple of days (they definitely don’t in my house anyway!).

-Yes, this recipe is gluten-free, grain-free, soya-free and coconut-free (depending on the brand chocolate you use).
+Yes, this recipe is gluten-free, grain-free, soy-free, and coconut-free (depending on the brand of chocolate you use).

-Although they're bake these bars are not technically raw due to using roasted peanuts, chocolate and rice milk.
-If you would like to make raw snickers bars, opt for raw peanuts, raw chocolate and a raw plantbased milk such as homemade almond milk or cashew milk.
+Although they're not baked these bars are not technically raw due to using roasted peanuts, chocolate, and rice milk.
+If you would like to make raw snickers bars, opt for raw peanuts, raw chocolate, and raw plant-based milk such as homemade almond milk or cashew milk.

-Roast the peanuts: To take the flavour of these bars to the next level, you can roast the peanuts for the nougat for 10 minutes at 180°C (356°F) for 10 minutes.
-This intensifies the flavour of the peanuts as they brown slightly and begin to release their oils.
+Roast the peanuts: To take the flavor of these bars to the next level, you can roast the peanuts for the nougat for 10 minutes at 180°C (356°F) for 10 minutes.
+This intensifies the flavor of the peanuts as they brown slightly and begin to release their oils.